 Sarajevo's Ottoman-era Latin Bridge was the site of the assassination of Archduke Franz Ferdinand

 Meet your local guide and prepare for a journey into the turbulent past of Sarajevo.
-You'll start back at Baščaršija, the old bazaar, and find out about the traditional crafts still produced by the local artisans here.
-Visit the city's most important sights, like the Husrev-beg Mosque and the Old Orthodox Church, and stop on the Latin Bridge, where Archduke Franz Ferdinand was assassinated in 1914, sparking World War I. Hear stories about the former Yugoslavia and how its people live today, and learn about traditional cuisine and where to try it.
+You'll start at Baščaršija, the old bazaar, and learn about the traditional crafts still produced by local artisans.
+Visit the city's most important sights, like the Gazi Husrev-beg Mosque and the Old Orthodox Church, and stop on the Latin Bridge, where Archduke Franz Ferdinand was assassinated in 1914, sparking World War I. Hear stories about the former Yugoslavia and how its people live today, and learn about traditional cuisine and where to try it.
 You'll leave with suggestions for local restaurants before parting ways.

 This afternoon is yours to explore the capital independently.
 You might like to stroll along the Miljacka River or enjoy a slow and relaxing break at one of the many cafés that line its banks.
-Keep exploring history at the Sarajevo War Tunnel Museum, which provides a poignant glimpse into the city's wartime experiences.
-For a panoramic view, stroll to the Yellow Fortress and enjoy a picture-perfect tableau of Sarajevo nestled between the hills.
+Wander through charming streets, shop for local crafts, and wrap up your day with a scenic hike to the Yellow Fortress for panoramic views over Sarajevo.

 Plan your trip to Bosnia and Herzegovina